pwizenty/Microservice-BasicInfrastructure/README.md

 <p>
 This project deals with the generation of invariant structures for Microservice Systems.
 The MAGMA tool was developed to generate this.
-MAGMA, a tool based on the Maven build management system that aims at accelerating the development of Microservice architectures by generating pre-congured, runnable systems.
+MAGMA, a tool based on the Maven build management system that aims at accelerating the development of Microservice architectures by generating pre-configured, runnable systems.
 </p>

 <h2>Repository Components
 <h3>Microservice Maven-Archtypes</h3>
 <p>This repository contains all Maven Archtypes, which are used by the MAGMA tool and are made available via Maven Centrel and Sonatype repositories.</p>

-Maven Central Repository: <a href="https://repo1.maven.org/maven2/com/github/pwizenty/" title="Maven Central">maven_pwizenty</a>
+<p>Maven Central Repository: <a href="https://repo1.maven.org/maven2/com/github/pwizenty/" title="Maven Central">maven_pwizenty</a></p>
-Sonatype: <a href="https://oss.sonatype.org/content/groups/staging/com/github/pwizenty/" title="Sonatype">sonatype_pwizenty</a>
+<p>Sonatype: <a href="https://oss.sonatype.org/content/groups/staging/com/github/pwizenty/" title="Sonatype">sonatype_pwizenty</a></p>

 <h3>BasicInfrastructure-Sources</h3>